 Ah, winter.
-With cold temperatures, snowy blizzards and short days, it might not be everyone’s favourite season.
-But, for those that adapt and embrace it, it is a season of fun and adventure.
+It might not be everyone’s favourite season with cold temperatures, snowy blizzards, and short days.
+But, it is a season of fun and adventure for those who adapt and embrace it.
 With so many outdoor winter activities to choose from, making the best of the season can be fun for the whole family.
 There is no bad weather, only bad clothes.

 Canada is one of the coldest countries in the world, with long and often harsh winters.
 That doesn’t mean that life stops and everyone is miserable—quite the opposite.